 If your physician has recommended that you see a physical therapist, you may have questions about what you will experience during your treatment.
 Physical therapy is a specialized type of care that is focused on helping individuals increase their range of motion and ability to function.
 This is critical treatment for many individuals who have suffered injuries or other setbacks in their physical condition.
-When you meet with a physical therapist for physical therapy in Pasco, WA, such as from a clinic like Northwest Injury Clinics, they will review your course of treatment with you before you begin.
+When you meet with a physical therapist for physical therapy, they will review your course of treatment with you before you begin.
 If you are in need of assistance with any of the following, physical therapy may be an optimum choice in lieu of surgery or medications:

 · Improvement of movement or an increase in range of motion.